libanmohamed496/Risk-sensitivity-estimation/README.md

 # Risk sensitivity estimation

-Where to start: the following is quite **tl;dr**, so feel free to jump in by looking at these two notebooks:
+Where to start: the following is quite **tl;dr**, so feel free to jump in by looking at these two notebooks.
+For results and pictures, look at the second:

     gmab_model writeup.ipynb
     Sr regression writeup.ipynb